 How Each Class Ate

 Three classes of travel on the Titanic meant three different menus had to be served daily.
-Passengers in First Class were by far the best fed—they received the most sophisticated dishes served in quite formal settings.
-They had paid handsomely for this privilege with their ticket costing eight times more than Second and over 25 times more than Third.
-As was the fashion in upper-class circles in Victorian times, the food was predominantly French in style, but some of the great British stalwarts like roast sirloin beef still held their own on the menu.
+Passengers in first class were by far the best fed—they received the most sophisticated dishes served in formal settings.
+They had paid handsomely for this privilege with their ticket costing (in some cases) eight times more than second and 25 times more than third.
+As was the fashion in upper-class circles in Victorian times, the food was predominantly French in style, but some of the great British stalwarts like roast sirloin beef were placed on the menu.

-There was an abundance of choice at breakfast, and at dinner, there were as many as ten courses served.
+There was an abundance of choice at breakfast, and at dinner, there were as many as 10 courses served.

-Food was closer to home in Second class.
-French rarely appeared with the preference for traditional British food.
-Curried chicken, baked fish, spring lamb, mutton, and roast turkey were common menu items, as was a pudding for dessert.
-(The night the Titanic sank, the doomed second class passengers actually tucked into plum pudding, what is now known as Christmas pudding.)
+Food was closer to home in second class.
+French menu selections rarely appeared on the menu, since traditional British food was preferred anyway.
+Curried chicken, baked fish, spring lamb, mutton, and roast turkey were common menu items, as was pudding for dessert.
+The night the Titanic sank, the doomed second class passengers had plum pudding, also known as Christmas pudding.

-Food served to passengers in Third class was simply scaled down versions of what was made for Second class.
+Food served to passengers in third class was a scaled down version of what was made for second class.
 Passengers in steerage had little to complain about, as for many, this food was better than what they had been used to.

-One thing that was quite different was that Third class passengers were not served a dinner, but instead would partake in high tea, a custom which still exists today.
-Tea, as it is known colloquially, would always include a hot course requiring a knife and fork—Irish Stew was mentioned frequently on the menu.
-Sadly, there are no Third Class surviving menus from the night the Titanic sank, so we have no idea what those passengers ate.Continue to 3 of 3 below.
+One thing that was quite different was that third class passengers were not served dinner, but instead would partake in high tea, a custom that still exists today.
+Tea, as it is known colloquially, would always include a hot course requiring a knife and fork.
+For example, Irish stew was mentioned frequently on the menu.
+There are no surviving menus from third class on the night the Titanic sank, so it is not clear what those passengers ate that fateful evening.Continue to 3 of 3 below.

 03 of 03